Mark Robins: Return to Coventry City

 Robins (left) as manager of Coventry City in 2020 with assistant manager Adi Viveash.

 On 6 March 2017, Coventry City re-appointed Robins as manager with immediate effect, the day after the sacking of previous manager Russell Slade.

 On 2 April 2017, Robins led Coventry to a 2–1 victory over Oxford United in the EFL Trophy final at Wembley.
 Robins won his first promotion as a manager after leading Coventry to a sixth-place finish in League Two, and winning the play-offs at Wembley.
 Over the course of the 2017–18 season, Robins broke numerous records as Coventry City manager, including the club's first top six finish in 48 years, their first promotion in 51 years and their most points in a season.
 Robins's achievements gained much plaudits from local press and fans alike, when considering Coventry City had only moved down the Football League since relegation from the Premier League in 2001.
 The win in the League Two play-off final represented Coventry's third competitive win at Wembley and Robins' second trophy in just over a year.

 After an eighth-place finish in the 2018–19 season, Robins signed a new contract with the club in October 2019.
-In the 2019–20 season, Robins took Coventry City to the Championship after winning the league, with just three defeats all season and unbeaten since 14 December 2019.
+In the 2019–20 season, Robins took Coventry to the Championship after winning the league, with just three defeats all season and unbeaten since 14 December 2019.
 On 8 May 2021, Robins guided Coventry City to beat Millwall 6–1 to secure a 16th-place finish, in the club's first season return in the Championship in nine years.
 The following season, Robins guided the Sky Blues to a 12th-place finish in the Championship, their highest league placing in over ten years.

 Robins signed a new deal with the club in May 2022.
 Robins said he was "delighted" to have signed a new deal.
 The 2022–23 season under Robins' stewardship saw further improvement, having guided Coventry to a fifth-placed finish, which secured them a place in the Championship play-offs.
 Coventry were ultimately unsuccessful in their bid for promotion to the Premier League, narrowly losing the penalty shootout in the final at Wembley against Luton Town, after playing out a 1–1 draw following extra time.
 On 17 May 2023, Robins agreed to a four-year contract to remain at Coventry until 2027.
 In the 2023–24 season, Coventry reached the semi-finals of the FA Cup for the first time since 1987, losing to Manchester United on penalties.
 Coventry had initially fought back from 3–0 down to level the match in stoppage time before losing on penalty kicks.
 On 7 November 2024, after a slow start to the 2024–25 season, Coventry announced they had dismissed Robins.
 At the time, Robins was the longest serving manager in the Championship.